paul-grassi/800-63A-ImplGuide/2_Identity-Assurance-Levels-and-Risk-Management.md

 - Attributes must be verified by an authorized and trained representative of the CSP
 - CSPs may assert attributes to RPs for verification in support of pseudonymous identity

+> Paul: Let's discuss the below.
+I am not sure this is helpful since -A already provides examples pretty clearly.

 | ***Case Example: IAL Selection without Proofing***|
 | --- |
 | A free secure messaging service provider offers desktop and smartphone application versions of a product that allows users to send one another encrypted messages via the internet.
 Users are registered by providing a first and a last name and selecting a unique user name that is connected to an email address through which registration has to be confirmed and account management is done.
 Secure authentication is done via user name and a custom password.